ccprogrammer/ccprogrammer/README.md

 <br />

 ### I'm a Moslim, Developer, and Taekwondo Teacher!!
+- 🧐 I'm currently working as Junior Flutter Developer

-- 🔭 I’m currently learning everything i like and find it useful
+- 🔭 Learning everything i like and find it useful
-- 👯 I’m looking to collaborate with other developer
+- 👯 Looking to collaborate with other developer
-- 💪 2022 Goals: Learn more about flutter and earn much money as possible
+- 🚀 2022 Goals: Learn more about flutter and earn much money as possible
 - ⚡ Fun fact: I love to exercise Taekwondo